MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-messaging-hub-content.md

 ### DevOps

 1. Consider using Azure DevOps Services based continuous integration and continuous delivery (CI/CD) workflow for zero-touch deployment experience.
-1. Consider using Azure Resource Manager (ARM) script to provision Azure infrastructure components.
+1. Consider using Azure Resource Manager (ARM) template to provision Azure infrastructure components.
 1. Consider using Azure Virtual Machine (VM) Extensions to configure any other solution component on top of Azure infrastructure.

 ## Pricing